amd/ZenDNN/README.md

 ```bash
 ./gtests/gtests
 ```

+For detailed usage instructions, refer to the [GTests's README](zendnnl/gtests/Readme.md).

+## 3.3.
+BenchDNN

+ZenDNN* includes `benchdnn`, a high-performance benchmarking utility designed to rigorously assess the efficiency of deep learning operators within the ZenDNN library.
+BenchDNN provides detailed performance analysis capabilities for primitives like matrix multiplication (matmul) and reorder operations.

+For detailed usage instructions and configuration options, refer to the [BenchDNN's README](benchdnn/README.md).

 # 4. Integrating ZenDNN* with Downstream Packages

 As ZenDNN* builds, installs, and exports its dependencies, it is necessary for the downstream to build and install ZenDNN*, and then use its exported targets by using the CMake FindPackage() command.